Inspiravetion/Capsule.js/README.md

 ```
 * Parameters :
-  * nameSpaceStr :
+  * nameSpaceStr : A string delimiting nested packages with a '.'.
 * Caveats :
-  * Provides no dependency resolution
+  * Provides no dependency resolution.

 ###extends(Superclass)
 Extends a class to have all the functionality of the specified Superclass.